-It is estimated that the arrival of the Fourth Industrial Revolution (4IR) is going to stimulate up to $3.7 Trillion for global manufacturing.
+It is estimated that the arrival of the Fourth Industrial Revolution (4IR) is going to stimulate up to $3.7 Trillion in global manufacturing.
 The 4IR is a blend of biological, digital and physical worlds.
 Utilizing new technologies like cloud computing, robotics, advanced wireless technologies, 3D printing, artificial intelligence and the Internet of Things (IoT).
 So what is the 4IR and how could this transform your wholesale manufacturing business?

 Understanding the 4th technological revolution